Have you ever wondered how some people can set goals, and then everything in the universe works together to help them achieve them?

 As you go about your day, you’re constantly bombarded with thoughts, emotions, and external stimulations, right?
 The subconscious mind takes in thousands of messages every day, and it’s up to you to guide your focus.

-You see, your brain is a dynamic organ and the structure of the brain is always changing, based on our thoughts and experiences.
+You see, your brain is a dynamic organ, and the brain’s structure is always changing, based on our thoughts and experiences.
 So your job is to direct your subconscious mind to focus on thoughts that lead to your success.

 Do this Innercise when you’re ready to get serious about reaching your goal.